dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

 ### [Simpson's Paradox, As Applied to The Discovery of Correlated Time Series Events](#simpsons-paradox-as-applied-to-the-discovery-of-correlated-time-series-events)

-This descends from as applied to the saying "hitting X birds with one stone" because it deals with groupings of events, the birds getting hit.
+This applies to the saying "hitting X birds with one stone" because it deals with groupings of a set of events, each bird getting hit.
 These groupings are possibly correlated events to a stone being thrown, which can be viewed as several interdependent events grouped into a single driving event.
 The dependency graphs for various groupings of interelated events can be enumerated.
 Each of these enumerable graph structures can be transformed into another group of equations based on polynomials.
 If the events are natural, then natural patterns of weights will emerge.
 If the events are artificial, then signficant patterns will emerge in the system(s) of polynomials that match the correct dependency graph(s).
 Therefore, this paradox can be used in this case to determine when more information is needed to explain events.

 #### A More Gentle Version of Simpson's Paradox Without Nested Groupings or Abstract Algebra